R. v. I.L. October2016

 R. v.
 A.C.
 August 2015

-A.C. detained at the Calgary Remand Centre after arrest and charged with several breach offences.
+A.C. was detained at the Calgary Remand Centre after arrest and charged with several breach offences.
 Bail was secured the day Michelle met with the Crown prosecutor and all charges withdrawn before a trial date was set.

 R. v.
 J.B.
 July 2016